About the Wells

-Doc Fritchey TU has built two limestone diversion wells, the first in 1987 and another in 2000, on the Rausch Creek tributary of Stony Creek which originates in the northwestern corner of Lebanon County.
-These wells reduce the effects of acid precipitation and drainage from abandoned coal mines, and permit holdover and wild trout populations to exist far into the lower reaches of Stony Creek which support a popular put & take fishery.
+Doc Fritchey TU has built two limestone diversion wells — the first in 1987 and another in 2000 — on Rausch Creek, a tributary of Stony Creek originating in the northwestern corner of Lebanon County.
+These wells reduce the effects of acid precipitation and drainage from abandoned coal mines.
+The treated water permits holdover and wild trout populations to exist far into the lower reaches of Stony Creek, a popular ‘put-and-take’ fishery.

-In 2014, Doc Fritchey TU received the Best Chapter Project Award from PA State Council for the many years of volunteer work dedicated to the operation and maintenance of these diversion wells on a year-round basis.
+In 2014, our chapter received the Best Chapter Project Award from PA State Council of Trout Unlimited for the many years of volunteer work dedicated to the operation and maintenance of these diversion wells on a year-round basis.

-The chapter is grateful for the ongoing generous donations of limestone from Pennsy Supply’s Annville Quarry and transportation of the stone to the site by Sensening Contracting who took over the responsiblity upon the retirement of John Reigel from his trucking business in 2017.
+The chapter is grateful for the ongoing generous donations of limestone from Pennsy Supply and transportation of the stone to the site by Sensenig Contracting who took over the responsibility upon the retirement of John Reigel from his trucking business in 2017.

 During the late fall through the winter, volunteers meet for maintenance work every Sunday at 1:00 PM at the State Game Lands #211 gate to the west of Goldmine Road.

 In the spring, after the return to Daylight Savings Time, the schedule switches to Mondays at 6:00 PM.
 Check the Calendar page for the current schedule.
 Contact Dennis Coffman at 717-350-8817 for additional information.